stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

     */
     constructor(engine, state) {
         super(engine, state);

-        this.uniqueId = 'com.linkedin-' + this.state.userId;
+        // This is the actual device name that will appear on your user's Almond this.uniqueId = 'com.linkedin-' + this.state.userId;
         this.name = "LinkedIn Account of %s".format(this.state.userName);
         this.description = "This is your LinkedIn account";